sdBrinkmann/TrendDecomposition.jl/docs/src/man/exponential.md

 ### How to get the optimized parameters

 By using multiple dispatch the above introduced functions can basically be used without specifying any smoothing parameters for them to be estimated automatically.
-The current implementation only allows for all smoothing parameters to be omitted all together.
+The current implementation only allows for all smoothing parameters to be omitted altogether.
 In addition, the damping parameter can also be estimated, which is the default, otherwise it has to be manually set e.g. ``\varphi = 1.0`` for it to have no impact.